mateusmaso/handlebars.element/README.md

 handlebars.element
 ==================

 This library is an extension for Handlebars which allows declaring custom elements and attributes without modern browser restrictions.
-The goal behind this project is to encourage the adoption of this new declarative syntax and support this technology as a proof of concept.
+The goal behind this project is to encourage the adoption of this new declarative syntax and support the spec as a proof of concept.

 ## Features